By Dr. Stacy Matthews Branch

 In addition to external factors (e.g., allergens in cosmetics), there are internal or genetic factors that make some people more susceptible than others to develop lip eczema.
 It is not uncommon for genetically susceptible people to have chronically chapped lips.
 In the need to relieve long-term lip eczema, many turn to creams containing hydrocortisone, a topical steroid.
 While steroids may temporarily relieve the symptoms, when use of the cream stops, the lip eczema returns with a vengeance.
 Worse yet, chronic steroid use can permanently thin the skin, a definite no-no when it comes to anti-aging skin.
 Those who don’t want to use steroid products sometimes turn to shea butter and essential oils for relief.

 There is hope for those who suffer from chronic and unrelenting lip eczema.
 Dr. Yazdani, the creator of MatrX B, a proprietary antioxidant system, battled with how to heal eczema on lips for a decade until one day she decided to try Post-Traumatic Response Gel on her lips.
 After 2 weeks of twice daily use, the problem resolved permanently.

-To resolve lip eczema, an important step is to avoid products that contain eczema-triggering allergens and use skin cleansing and cosmetic products that instead promote healthy skin.
+To resolve lip and mouth eczema, an important step is to avoid products that contain eczema-triggering allergens and use skin cleansing and cosmetic products that instead promote healthy skin.
 Naturally derived antioxidants formulated without use of common allergens can help you win the war on lip eczema.

 Comments will be approved before showing up.